KhoaHDLe/Hemorrhage-Detection/README.md

 - The first image already shows that we will have much more zero occurences than positive target values.
 - Going into details of each subtype we can see that we have to deal with high class imbalance.
 - Epidural is the worst case.
 For this type we only have a few (< 1%) of positive occurrences.
 It will be difficult to train a model that - is robust enough and does not tend to overfit.

+__Definitition__

+Window - How many Houndsfield units within 256 shades of grey Level - Where is the window is centered